 • Teaching staff will be available to advise you on results day.
 If you feel strongly that it is necessary to make an enquiry about your result you should first consult the Head of Subject to obtain their advice as to the advisability of requesting a re-mark.
 You should be aware that your mark could go down as well as up or even stay the same.
-You must complete a Candidate Consent Form and return it with a cheque to cover the cost.
-Full details can be obtained from the Exams Officer and details will also be posted on the school website.
+You must complete a Candidate Consent Form and return it with a cheque or cash to cover the cost.
+Full details can be obtained from the information sheet in with your results or from the Exams Officer and details will also be posted on the school website.